rak-n-rok/Krake/docs/dev/concepts.rst

     called ``RoleBinding``.

     Roles in Krake are **permissive** only.
 There is no way to deny access to a resource through a role.
-At least on role a user is bound to needs to allow access to the requested resource and operation.
+At least one role a user is bound to needs to allow access to the requested resource and operation.
 Otherwise access is denied.